o-ran-sc/aiml-fw-aimlfw-dep/docs/installation-guide.rst

 +--------------------+-------------------------------------------------------------------+

-NOTE: Below are some example values to be used for the standalone influx DB creation for qoe usecase
+NOTE: Below are some example values to be used for the standalone influx DB creation for qoe usecase.
+Dme is not used in this example.

 +--------------------+-------------------------------------------------------------------+
 | **Parameter**      | **Value**                                                         |